GRAND VALLEY STATE UNIVERSITY NEW MUSIC ENSEMBLE – RETURN

 GVSTU New Music Ensemble – Glass Surface

-STEFAN WESOLOWSKI – RITE OF THE END Also on Spotify
+STEFAN WESOLOWSKI – RITE OF THE END

 It’s an ominous title, and its darkness is immediately confirmed in the opening Prelude – combining scary dissonant strings with a gripping horn arrangement.

-Polish composer Stefan Wesołowski (my west-european computer does not seem to like characters like ł so I simply use instead without knowing the impact of this) uses a small setting to create maximum impact.
+Polish composer Stefan Wesołowski (my west-european computer does not seem to like characters like ł so I simply use l instead without knowing the impact of this) uses a small setting to create maximum impact.
 He’s playing violin, viola, piano and synth himself, with the additional help of Anna Śmiszek-Wesołowska (cello). Ánd of course with Bogdan Kwiatek (trombone) and Michał Szczerba (french horn) performing the horn section on Prelude.

 But when listening to this album, which was recorded ‘at home in Gdańsk, on the train and in Ólafur Arnalds studio in Reykjavik’, one can hardly believe this is only performed by two musicians.